 These no-bake oatmeal peanut butter bars are a delicious sweet treat and perfect for dessert or afternoon snack.
-You and your family will love the delightful chewy texture.
+They are also great grab-and-go breakfast treats when you don’t have time to sit down at the table.
+Plus you and your family will love the delightful chewy texture.

 Dessert Bars That Satisfy

 You know how there are times when you want something to eat, but you’re not sure what it is?
 Make these, and your craving will probably be satisfied.

 My friend Julie from Back to My Southern Roots is the champion of making dessert bars.
 And every time we chat, she makes me want one, with her latest being these snickerdoodle bars.

 That’s what got me started thinking about these oatmeal peanut butter bars.
 I’d had them before at a lot of different potlucks, so I knew they were “a thing.”

 As I did a search for this bar, I discovered dozens of recipes—most of them with the same basic ingredients.